LisaAnne/TemporalLanguageRelease/README.md

-calizing Moments in Video with Temporal Language.
+# Localizing Moments in Video with Temporal Language.

 Hendricks, Lisa Anne, et al. "Localizing Moments in Video with Temporal Language."
 EMNLP (2018).